-The network managers confirmed that the later outage was caused by a loop that was accidentally created during switch testing.
-This caused several links to fail and hence more than 300 pings failed per minute.
-The managers were unable to determine why the first failure occured.
+300 pings failed per minute.
+The managers were unable to determine why the first failure occurred.
 Despite this lack of understanding of the root cause, we emphasize that the ATPG system correctly detected the outage in both cases and pinpointed the affected links and switches.

-8. DISCUSSION
+VIII.
+DISCUSSION

-8.1 Overhead and Performance
+A. Overhead and Performance

-The principal sources of overhead for ATPG are polling the network periodically for forwarding state and performing all-pairs reachability.
-While one can reduce overhead by rerunning the offline ATPG calculation less frequently, this runs the risk of using out-of-date forwarding information.
+The principal sources of overhead for ATPG are polling the network periodically for forwarding state and performing allpairs reachability.
+While one can reduce overhead by running the offline ATPG calculation less frequently, this runs the risk of using out-of-date forwarding information.
 Instead, we reduce overhead in two ways.
-First, we have recently sped up the all-pairs reachability calculation using a fast multithreaded/multi-machine header space library.
+First, we have recently sped up the all-pairs reachability calculation using a fast multithreaded/multimachine header space library.
 Second, instead of extracting the complete network state every time ATPG is triggered, an incremental state updater can significantly reduce both the retrieval time and the time to calculate reachability.
-We are working on a real-time version of ATPG system that incorporates both techniques.
+We are working on a real-time version of ATPG that incorporates both techniques.

-Test agents within terminals incur minimal overhead because they need to merely demultiplex test packets addressed to their IP address at a modest rate (say 1 per msec) compared to the link speeds most modern CPUs and operating systems are capable of receiving (1 Gbps or higher).
+Test agents within terminals incur negligible overhead because they merely demultiplex test packets addressed to their IP address at a modest rate (e.g., 1 per millisecond) compared to the link speeds (> 1 Gb/s) most modern CPUs are capable of receiving.